prodigeni/pdfmasher/help/en/edit_pane.rst

 footnotes and titles.
 Often, ignored elements can get in your way.
 This is why there's a "Hide ignored elements".
 When it's enabled, ignored elements will disappear from the table.

+Titles have multiple levels (1 to 6).
+1 is the biggest title and 6 is the smallest.
+To select a title level, simply click on the "Title" button repeatedly.
+It will cycle the element's title level from 1 to 6.
+The current title will be shown in the "State" column.
+For example, "Title (3)" means a title of level 3.

 Because clicking buttons is slow, there's also keyboard shortcuts for each flag.
 When the element table has the focus, clicking on a letter associated (in parenthesis above) with a flag will set selected elements to that flag.
 For example, pressing "T" will set all selected elements to Title.